Research and Education in Computational Science and Engineering: CSE Education and Workforce Development

 \subsection{Education in Parallel Computing and Extreme-Scale Computing}

 \team{Uli: Voedivin, Keyes, Jimack}

-Extreme-scale computing poses new challenges to education, but there is also the broader and fundamental need to educate a wide spectrum of engineers and scientists to be better prepared for the age of ubiquitous parallelism, as addressed in Section~\ref{sec:hpc-cse}; see also \cite{HEC-IWG2013,EESI-generic,ASCAC2014,wissenschaftsrat-simulation}.
-Parallelism has become the basis for all computing technology, which necessitates a shift in teaching even the basic concepts.
+Engineers and scientists need to be better prepared for the age of ubiquitous parallelism (as addressed in Section~\ref{sec:hpc-cse}; see also \cite{HEC-IWG2013,EESI-generic,ECP-website,ASCAC2014,wissenschaftsrat-simulation}).
+Parallelism has become the basis for all computing technology and necessitates a shift in teaching even the basic concepts.
 Simulation algorithms and their properties have been in the core of CSE education, but now we must emphasize parallel algorithms.
 The focus used to be on abstract notions of accuracy of methods and the complexity of algorithms; today it must be shifted to the complexity of parallel algorithms and the real-life cost of solving a computational problem---a completely different notion.
 Additionally, the asymptotic complexity and thus algorithmic scalability become more important when the machines grow larger.
 At the same time, the traditional complexity metrics increasingly fail to give guidance about which methods, algorithms, and implementations are truly efficient.
-As elaborated in Sections~\ref{sec:hpc-cse} and \ref{sec:software-cse}, designing simulation software has become an extremely complex, multifaceted art.
+As elaborated in Sections~\ref{sec:hpc-cse} and \ref{sec:software-cse}, designing simulation software has become a complex, multifaceted art.
 The education of future computational scientists must address these topics that arise from the disruptive technology that is dramatically changing the landscape of computing.

+Extreme-scale computing also presents new challenges to education.
+Education in programming techniques needs to be augmented with parallel programming elements and a distinctive awareness of performance and computational cost.
+Additionally the current trends are characterized by a growing complexity in the design of computer architectures, which are becoming hierarchical and heterogeneous.
+These architectures are reflected by complex and evolving programming models that should be addressed in a modern CSE education.

 Today's extreme scale is tomorrow's desktop.
 An analogous statement holds for the size of the data that must be processed and that is generated through simulations.
 In education we need to distinguish between those whose research aims to simulate computationally demanding problems (see Section~\ref{sec:hpc-cse} and Figure~\ref{fig:emergent-cse}) and the wider class of people who are less driven by performance considerations.
 For example, many computational engineering problems exist in which the models are not extremely demanding computationally or in which model reduction techniques are used to create relatively cheap models.